Hundreds stranded all night on snowy highway in Virginia

 Kaine described camaraderie among those who were stranded, including a Connecticut family returning from a Florida vacation who walked up and down lines of parked cars sharing a bag of oranges.

-Still, spending the overnight hours in frigid weather was “nerve-wracking,” he said.

-Darryl Walter, 57, of Bethesda, Maryland, was stuck for 10 hours as he drove home from a Florida beach vacation with his wife, 26-year-old son and dog, Brisket.
-For roughly five of those hours, they turned off their car until northbound traffic started crawling again.
+Darryl Walter, of Bethesda, Maryland, was stuck for 10 hours as he drove home from a Florida beach vacation with his wife, son and dog Brisket.

 They had a few bottles of water, some bags of chips, a blanket for warmth and Trivial Pursuit to pass the time.
 Walter said the worst part of the ordeal was not knowing how long it would last.

-“We didn’t see plows out there,” he said.
-“Snow removal has always been a joke in this area.”

-Still, Walter feels fortunate that they were able to make it home as soon as they did knowing that many others remained stranded for much longer.
-They passed a long line of southbound cars that were unable to get past jack-knifed trucks.
-“It had to be 15 miles of backup,” Walter said.
+Walter felt fortunate that they were able to make it home as soon as they did knowing that many others remained stranded for much longer.
+They passed a long line of southbound cars that were unable to get past the jackknifed trucks.

+A planned one-hour drive home from her parents’ house turned into a 16-hour nightmare for Susan Phelan when she got stuck in the northbound lanes of I-95 and did not move for roughly 10 hours.

+After a frigid night without sleep, food or water, she pulled into the driveway at her Alexandria, Virginia, home just before noon Tuesday.

+In Prince William County, emergency crews responded Tuesday to 10 calls from motorists, including complaints about hypothermia and diabetics concerned about a prolonged lack of food, said Matt Smolsky, assistant fire chief.
+None of the calls were life-threatening, but four patients were transported.

+Crews used the express lanes that separate the northbound and southbound lanes to reach patients, he said.

-Also stranded was NBC News correspondent Josh Lederman, who spoke on NBC’s “Today” show on Tuesday via video feed from his car, with a dog in the back seat.
+Also stranded was NBC News correspondent Josh Lederman, who spoke on NBC’s “Today” show on Tuesday via video feed from his car.
 He said he had been stuck about 30 miles (48 kilometers) south of Washington since 8 p.m.
 Monday.

-“We started to see a lot of drivers turning their cars off to conserve gas, people running out of food and water, kids and pets holed up for so many hours, people letting their pets out of the car to try to walk them on the street,” said Lederman, a former White House reporter for The Associated Press.

 Kunzelman reported from College Park, Maryland.
 Associated Press writers Bryan Gallion in Roseland, New Jersey, and Julie Walker in New York also contributed to this report.